 So, how do we create shared truth?
 The simple answer is: through fiction.
 People tend to look down on fiction, even though it is really just the lie which reveals truth.
 What matters most in terms of true value generation is the efficiency of the language you employ to tell your fiction.

-The legal fiction of the firm resulted in orders of magnitude improvement in our ability to generate value based on new kinds of transactions.
+The legal fiction of the firm improves our ability to generate value based on new kinds of transactions by several orders of magnitude.
 It has also ended up being extractive and corrupt, because legal text must be parsed and interpreted by humans, who are error-prone and easy to manipulate; and because legal text is - in fact - enforced by the threat of violence which relies on the asymmetric power of a nation state.

 Blockchains implement a new kind of mathematical consensus fiction.
-The core question remains: how many people can reliably share in the truth your fiction reveals, for this defines the constraints of what kinds of value can be generated with it.
+The core question remains: how many people can reliably share in the truth your fiction reveals, for this defines the constraints of what kinds of value can be generated.

 Our ability to create value has always been tied to the ways in which we tell stories about, and with, our shared records.
 However, prior to the feedback loop outlined in trust, the record was maintained by someone, which gives them enormous power and means everyone else is incentivized to try and manipulate them.